offinliu/melfa_ros2_driver/doc/rt_real_setup.md

 </br>

-2. From your Linux computer, ping the robot's IP addresss.
+2. From your Linux computer, ping the robot's IP address.
 If ping is unsuccessful, verify your Linux and Robot IP addresses and try again.

 ~~~
 #ping <Robot local IP address>